 Food insecurity is on the rise amid the economic fallout from the COVID-19 pandemic, a disturbing trend that could expose economically challenged people and families to risk factors associated with the coronavirus.

 With unemployment increases and school closings, donation programs, school districts and charitable groups have scrambled to keep up with increasing demand for assistance.
-More than 54 million people may experience food insecurity because of COVID-19 if joblessness and poverty rates exceed levels reached more than a decade ago during the Great Recession, according to an April report from the nonprofit Feeding America.
+More than 54 million people may experience food insecurity because of COVID-19 if joblessness and poverty rates exceed levels reached more than a decade ago during the Great Recession, according to an April report from the nonprofit Feeding America(link opens in new window).

 Food insecurity is defined by the U.S. Department of Agriculture as the inability of a household to consistently provide enough food – generally three meals a day – for every person to live a healthy, active life.